dhminch/MinchList/README.md

 **The most important thing to do is something.
 Pick one thing and start with that.
 Many people are interested in cybersecurity but do not take the first steps, meaning they will always be just interested (but never involved) in cybersecurity.**

+## The Community

+The cybersecurity community is very welcoming and open to others.
+People are here to learn, share knowledge, and having fun with technology.
+Overwhelmingly, people are interesting in sharing with others.
+You should always strive to learn, share with others what you know, and be kind and inclusive to everyone willing to learn too.
+No one should feel excluded or unsafe!

 ## Podcasts

 I strongly recommend listening to podcasts on your commute and/or whenever else you have free time (like when working out)!
 It is a great way to learn and stay in touch with the industry/community.
 I use [Podcast Addict for Android](https://play.google.com/store/apps/details?id=com.bambuna.podcastaddict), but there are many apps that support podcasts.